Flagrant Badassery

 It’s difficult (if not impossible) for the following reasons:

-1. HTML tags nest.
-Most regex flavors do not support recursion (certainly not JavaScript’s).
+1. HTML tags nest with no upper bound on nesting depth.
+Most regex flavors do not support infinite recursion (certainly not JavaScript’s).

 2. HTML attribute values can contain unencoded < and > characters.
-Whether or not they’re allowed in valid markup is often irrelevant.
+This requires extra handling.

-3. HTML attribute values can be surrounded by double quotes, single quotes, or no quotes.
-Also, multiple attribute values within the same tag can use different quote styles, and quoted values can contain quotes of the alternative type.
+3. HTML attribute values can be surrounded by double quotes, single quotes, or no quotes (and in IE, backtick quotes).
+Multiple attribute values within the same tag can use different quote styles, and quoted values can contain quotes of alternative types.
 All of this complicates the handling for point 2.

 5. Browsers support a whole lot of invalid markup most people wouldn’t think about handling.
 Accounting for such issues is often quite difficult, and not doing so can result in security hazards.